Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 Clinical manifestations :

-HELL more than 139/90 mm Hg.
-Art .;
+Blood pressure is more than 139/90 mm Hg.
+Art.;

-with percussion, expansion of the vascular bundle;
+upon percussion, expansion of the vascular bundle;

-Myocardium (sd cardiomegaly; sd rhythm and conduction disturbances; sd heart failure, sd cardialgia);
+· myocardium (sd cardiomegaly; sd rhythm and conduction disturbances; sd heart failure, sd cardialgia);

-Cerebral vessels (vascular encephalopathy),
+cerebral vessels (vascular encephalopathy),

-II degree - thickening of the walls, compression of the veins, the Salus-Hun symptom (tortuosity and dilatation of the veins).
+II degree - thickening of the walls, compression of the veins, Salus-Hun symptom (tortuosity and dilatation of the veins).

-COMPLICATIONS OF HYPERTONIC DISEASE:
+COMPLICATIONS OF HYPERTENSION:

 Clinical manifestations :

-2. Individually high blood pressure
+2. Individually high level blood pressure

 CORONARY INSUFFICIENCY SYNDROME